-Develop Safety Culture (004SST1088)

-Safety Culture and Leadership Training delivered according to plan (subject to MB decision)

-A pilot training was successfully organised in June 2023.
+Develop Safety Culture (004SST1088) Safety Culture and Leadership Training delivered according to plan (subject to MB decision) 100% Achieved A pilot training was successfully organised in June 2023.
 A second training was organised in December 2023, as planned.
 In addition to those, 7 corporate training sessions were organised in 2023.

-Safety Culture Pilot Peer Reviews Completed

-2 pilot peer reviews conducted

-In the context of the project, 3 peer reviews were conducted in 2022 and 2023.

-Safety Days 2023 (Content)

-Content delivered

-The concept of the event was carefully prepared by the Agency and proposed 5 topical sessions, 8 workshops and 3 technical visits in Tallinn.

-Enriched training material on regulatory oversight of safety culture

-Training material

-7 task force meetings have been organised in 2022 and 2023 in order to share experience with NSAs and improve the training material, in particular: 1. new exercises developed based on task force members inputs; 2. peer review methodology included; 3. creation of a participant workbook.

-The degree of maturity in safety management is very diverse throughout Europe.
+Safety Cul ture Pilot Peer Reviews Completed 2 pilot peer reviews conducted Achieved In the context of the project, 3 peer reviews were conducted in 2022 and 2023.
+Safety Day ys 2023 (Content) Content delivered Achieved The concept of the event was carefully prepared by the Agency and proposed 5 topical sessions, 8 workshops and 3 technical visits in Tallinn.
+Enriched t culture Enriched training material on regulatory oversight of safety culture Achieved 7 task force meetings have been organised in 2022 and 2023 in order to share experience with NSAs and improve the training material, in particular: 1. new exercises developed based on task force members inputs; 2. peer review methodology included; 3. creation of a participant workbook.
+Added value to EU Citizens The degree of maturity in safety management is very diverse throughout Europe.
 One of the underlying reasons is a poor understanding/acceptance of responsibilities and how to put this in practice.
 This requires the right mindset, and an adequate safety strategy that is systematically implemented in both formal and informal elements of safety management.

-Rail safety is at the core of EU citizens' interest.
+adequate safety strategy that is systematically implemented in both formal and informal elements of safety managem Rail safety is at the core of EU citizens' interest.
 The Agency has developed the above-mentioned activities to further strengthen it.